fish-shell/fish-shell/sphinx_doc_src/tutorial.rst

     >_ <eror>r<</eror><s>___sync -avze ssh . myname@somelonghost.com:/some/long/path/doo/dee/doo/dee/doo</s>

-To accept the autosuggestion, hit @cursor_key{→,right arrow} or :kbd:`Control+F`.
+To accept the autosuggestion, hit :kbd:`→` (right arrow) or :kbd:`Control+F`.
 To accept a single word of the autosuggestion, :kbd:`Alt+→` (right arrow).
 If the autosuggestion is not what you want, just ignore it.

 Tab Completions
 ---------------